nkbeast/reconk/README.md

 ## 🖥️ How to Use

 1. After installation, find **Reconk** in your system's application menu and launch it.
 A launcher icon will also be placed on your desktop.
-2. From the dashboard, click "Start Scan" to begin.
-3. Enter a target name (e.g., `example.com`) to create a new workspace.
+2. Enter a target name (e.g., `example.com`) to create a new workspace.
-4. Provide a list of root domains to define the initial scope for enumeration.
+3. Provide a list of root domains to define the initial scope for enumeration.
-5. After the initial scan, navigate back to the dashboard to run more advanced modules like JavaScript scanning, vulnerability scanning, etc.
+4. After the initial scan, navigate back to the dashboard to run more advanced modules like JavaScript scanning, vulnerability scanning, etc.
-6. View the real-time output in the terminal window for each scan.
+5. View the real-time output in the terminal window for each scan.
 All results are saved to `~/reconk/<target_name>/`.

 ---